Texas has thirty-three of the known forty-seven known species of bats living in the state. Texas has more bat species than any other state.

 5. Bracken Cave Preserve

-Bracken cave preserve is one of the most famous spots to view bats in North America.
+Bracken cave preserve is one of North America’s most famous spots to view bats.
 The location is the summer home to the world’s largest population of Mexican Free-tailed Bats.
 Fifteen million flying mammals fly in for the season, which makes it the largest concentration of a single mammal on the face of the Earth.

-If you wondered where to see the world’s largest maternity colony of bats, then Bracken cave preserve is that place.
-Located less than twenty miles from downtown San Antonio, the location is very accessible.
+Bracken cave preserve would be that place if you wondered where to see the world’s largest maternity colony of bats.
+Located less than twenty miles from downtown San Antonio, the location is accessible.

-Bracken Cave is a nature preserve bought by the Bat Conservation International to ensure that humans’ encroachment would not destroy this amazing bat habitat and be a haven for the bat species that live there.
+Bracken Cave is a nature preserve bought by Bat Conservation International to ensure that humans’ encroachment would not destroy this excellent bat habitat and be a haven for the bat species that live there.